masterofpi11436/rrjweb/README.md

 # OPR List
 Contains the list of names of inmates that are required to have all their mail forwarded to OPR.
 There is a public page to view the list to be seen by the mailroom staff.
 The protected routes are for OPR use.

+# Name
+Searches the Tablet and OPR list for inmates that do not have tablets.
+Used when approving mail.

+# Warehouse Store
+Users can submit orders to the warehouse for delivery.
+Users are managed by the warehouse manager but can be managed by the IT Administrator.
+User, Supervisors, Proprty, Warehouse Technician, and Warehouse Supervisor are the role types.

+User can submit requests to Supervisors and Property users Supervisors can approve, edit, consolidate, and deny (delete) requests submitted to them by users.
+Proprty is the same as Supervisors, but can add property items.
+Warehouse Technician can approve, edit, and deny requests.
+Can also add or remove users, items, and create a request for 1 for 1 Exchanges.